MySQL connection not set to UTF-8?

 I tripple-checked that the database and the tables used for Ghost were set to UTF-8, that the data in the tables were correctly encoded, that the output HTML page is served with UTF-8 encoding etc. Everything was as it should be.

-The only difference between my local MySQL server and the production server was that in the server configuration itself the local server had all its defaults set to utf8 and the production server was set to Latin-1.
+and the production server was set to Latin-1.
 Only when I changed the production MySQL server config and restarted it, the content was displayed correctly.
 I did not have to change anything else or re-import the tables.

-Because the only way to fix this was to change the MySQL server config and any other MySQL client could read the UTF-8 encoded data correctly without the defaults being changed, I believe that Ghost doesn’t set the connection to UTF-8, something like SET NAMES utf8.
+Because the only way to fix this was to change the MySQL server config and any other MySQL client could read the UTF-8 encoded data correctly without the defaults being changed, I believe that Ghost doesn’t set the connection to UTF-8, something like SET NAMES utf8

 My database object in the config.js file: